ift-gftc/doc.gftc/source/wild-events/fishing-events.md

 ---
-title: Wild Harvest Events
-description: This page covers the different scenarios around harvesting products from the wild and how those different scenarios are transcribed into GDST EPCIS events.
+title: Fishing Event
+description: This page covers information about capturing the Fishing / Wild Harvest event.
 ---

-*We are not going to cover any Aggregated Wild Harvest or Aggregated Fishing Event scenarios here.
-We will assume that each individual Fishing Event will be recorded.
-This is because GDST does not support Aggregated fishing Events and we will only cover scenarios that are GDST compliant in this documentation.*
+Fishing Events are used to record when products are harvested from the wild.
+There are different scenarios that can occur.
+For the most part Fishing Events should be recorded for each unique harvesting that takes place from the ocean.
+However, we do recognize that limitations in the industry may not allow for that level of granularity when recording Fishing Events.
+In the case that level of granularity is not possible, then we recommend that Fishing Events be recorded as often as is possible during a fishing trip.

+*For events after the Fishing Event, we will be building upon the scenario of Mulitple Harvests and Multiple Fishing Events.*

 ## Master Data
 Here is the Master Data that will be used in the scenarios listed below.